by Martin Maenza

 The man in the wheelchair smiled proudly.
 “Yes, this is one of the new breed of Sino-Supermen!”

-Chee Wu took a few steps around the figure from whose armor the light glinted.
-The warrior kept his eyes facing front with an unemotional look upon his face.
+Chee Wu took a few steps around the figure, whose armor glinted in the light.
+The warrior kept his eyes facing front, wearing an unemotional expression.

 “It was believed by many that the movement’s plans were destroyed years ago in China, thanks to the interference of the American heroine Batgirl,” Chee Wu said.